Respite care

 Overnight or weekend respite

-This type of respite may be provided in a variety of settings, such as the home of a host family or a respite ‘cottage-style’ house.
+This type of respite care may be provided in different settings.
+It can include the home of a host family or a respite ‘cottage-style' house.

 Residential respite care